elopio/docs/source/includes/_glossary.md

  -->
 This section of the documentation is dedicated to terms found and used throughout the rest of documentation.
 Below you will find sections about terms used in Augur.
 The goal is to explain everything that might be confusing in an easy to understand way.

-## All Reporting

-All Reporting no longer exists, links to this glossary are being removed/updated.

 ## Ask Order

 An Ask Order is an [Order](#order) indicating the desire of the [Maker](#maker) to sell [Shares](#shares) of one or more [Outcomes](#outcome).
 This is the opposite of a [Bid Order](#bid-order).